This site provides unbiased educational information and resources for:

 Do not judge the actions of some as the will of the whole.

-Domination, subjugation and murder was a way of life for literally thousands of years.
+Domination, subjugation and murder was a way of life across the globe for literally thousands of years.
 It is not fair to judge past behaviors, events and people at the start of America by today's standards.
 Standards, which were brought about by the American ideals of hope for equality under the law & individual pursuit of life, liberty & happiness.

 Although the U.S. Constitution was not a magic wand, it became a mirror that when reflected upon enacted positive changes toward human rights and civility.
 By adhering to the Constitution, many changes were forced upon those unwilling to abide by its words and spirit.